ied206/Joveler.FileMagician/USAGE.md

 - Create an empty file named `Joveler.FileMagician.Lib.Exclude` in the project directory to prevent copy of the package-embedded binary.
 - Create an empty file named `Joveler.FileMagician.Mgc.Exclude` in the project directory to prevent copy of package-embedded file signature database.
 - libmagic depends on libiconv (included) in Windows and zlib (not included) in Linux.
-- You may have to compile custom libmagic to use ManagedWimLib in untested Linux distribution.
+- You may have to compile custom libmagic to use `Joveler.FileMagician` in untested Linux distribution.

 ### Cleanup